Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-Natalie "Nina" Henderson, Grade 3 Teacher
+Natalie "Nina" Henderson, Grade 3 Teacher, Lakeshore Elementary, NY

 Describe your classroom culture in three words.